 Walk with a Kiawah Naturalist and explore the life of the American Alligator.
-As we search the ponds and waterways for alligators of all sizes, your Naturalist will explain how alligators survive and thrive on Kiawah.
+As we search the gator habitats in ponds and waterways for alligators of all sizes, your Naturalist will explain how these prehistoric creatures survive and thrive on Kiawah.
 A great tour for the entire family!

 |Fee:||$12 per person|